cmaher92/launch_school/back_end_prep/intro_to_programming_with_ruby/basics/questions.md

 6. What is a more complex form of a number, containing a decimal point?

-7. How do you expressing "nothing" in Ruby?
+7. How do you express "nothing" in Ruby?

 8. How do you check if somthing is a nill type?